lnbits/lnbits/docs/guide/wallets.md

 ### Nostr Wallet Connect (NWC)

-To use NWC as funding source in lnbits you'll need a pairing URL (also known as pairing secret) from a NWC service provider.
+To use NWC as funding source in LNbits you'll need a pairing URL (also known as pairing secret) from a NWC service provider.
 You can find a list of providers [here](https://github.com/getAlby/awesome-nwc?tab=readme-ov-file#nwc-wallets).

 You can configure Nostr Wallet Connect in the admin ui or using the following environment variables: